kurtjd/chesscorpy/README.md

 Although this does not have near the number of features of professional chess apps, it has all the basics such as:

 * Account creation system
-* Creating and viewing game challenges
+* Creating and viewing public and private challenge requests
+* Chat system
 * Automatic email notifications when a move is played
 * Input validation, error handling, and basic security
 * And of course, a playable chess board!